sendgrid/sendgrid-nodejs/README.md

     {
       filename: '',          // required only if file.content is used.
       contentType: '',       // optional
+      cid: '',               // optional, used to specify cid for inline content
       path: '',              //
       url: '',               // == One of these three options is required
       content: ('' | Buffer) //